bocodev/masternode-setup/README.md

 1. Open your Windows wallet and unlock if your wallet is encrypted - MAKE SURE IT IS FULLY SYNCED WITH THE NETWORK AND STAKING IS DISABLED
 2. Go to Settings -> Debug -> Console
 3. Type: getnewaddress MN# (# is your masternode number you want to use.
 Example: MN1)
-4. Send 30,000 ALTC to this address and wait for at least 1 confirmation
+4. Send 5,000 BOCO to this address and wait for at least 1 confirmation
 5. Go to Settings -> Debug -> Console
 6. Type: getmasternodeoutputs
 7. Type: createmasternodekey